Heat Notes: Adebayo, Offense, Johnson, Larsson, Herro, Rozier

 We have more from the Heat:

-• Outside excitement regarding Adebayo potentially playing in two-big lineups has percolated since his rookie season when he was playing behind Hassan Whiteside.
+• Outside excitement regarding Adebayo being part of two-big lineups has percolated since his rookie season when he was playing behind Hassan Whiteside.
 This summer playing next to Anthony Davis in the Olympics showed Adebayo is more than capable of such a task, Anthony Chiang of the Miami Herald writes.
-Playing next to an anchor post like rookie Kel’el Ware is something that excites Adebayo.
+Playing next to an anchor post like rookie Kel’el Ware is an idea that excites Adebayo.
 “It would take a lot more off my plate to do other things,” Adebayo said.
-“So when people move that goalpost for me with DPOY [Defensive Player of the Year] or All-NBA, it’s just like I get why they move it — my stats aren’t eye-popping.
+“So when people move that goalpost for me with [Defensive Player of the Year] or All-NBA, it’s just like I get why they move it — my stats aren’t eye-popping.
 But it’s like if I’m guarding one through five and y’all are saying I can’t get DPOY, well there’s not a lot of DPOYs getting 20 points, 10 rebounds and four assists.
 And there’s not a lot of All-NBA players getting top five in DPOY voting every year.
 It’s just that the goal post moves for me.

 • Heat executive and former captain Udonis Haslem is impressed with what he’s seen on the defensive end from rookies Pelle Larsson and Keshad Johnson, Winderman writes.
 “Pelle and KJ for sure are letting us know they are here,” Haslem said.
 “They can blow up pick-and-rolls, they can get over, they can get through, they can get under.
 Once they get the schemes and everything, they have the mentality.
 They’ll be great for us.”
-The Heat lost Caleb Martin to free agency, so there will theoretically be some minutes to earn behind Haywood Highsmith as defensive wing stoppers.
+The Heat lost Caleb Martin to free agency, so there will theoretically be some minutes available behind Haywood Highsmith for defensive wing stoppers.

 • Both Tyler Herro and Terry Rozier struggled through injuries last season but are in good places entering training camp with Miami, Winderman pens in another piece.
 “This is home for me,” Herro said of the Heat.
 “I hope to be here for a while.
 We’re coming into my sixth season now.
 It’s crazy how fast time goes.

-View Comments (0)
+View Comments (1)